amschechter/amschechter.github.io/_posts/2025-05-23-Leschi_Lid.markdown

 # A look at how infrastructure decisions can shape a neighborhood's finances

 Hi Everyone, thanks for visiting this write-up (article? project?).
-To skip to the interactive maps I have made click [here](#maps) or scroll to the [maps] section.
+To skip to the interactive maps I have made click [here](#maps) or scroll to the maps section.

 ### Context and History

 I live in Leschi.
 It is a gorgeous neighborhood with some amazing homes and parks, as well as sweeping views of, as well as access to Lake Washington.
 This view includes, of course, the I-90 bridge.
-This bridge carries some (157,900)[https://www.mercerisland.gov/community/page/interstate-90-issues]{:target="_blank"} vehicles per day between Seattle and Mercer Island daily.
+This bridge carries some [157,900](https://www.mercerisland.gov/community/page/interstate-90-issues){:target="_blank"} vehicles per day between Seattle and Mercer Island daily.
 All of those drivers go through the tunnel.

 Leschi and the Northern portion of Mount Baker have traditionally been single family home neighborhoods with very little alternative zoning.
 Most days I have the privilege of walking about one mile south from my home, right by the Grace United Church to work/play at the beloved Amy Yee Tennis Center.
 These walks, which sometimes go through Sam Smith park and sometimes stay on the ridge give me plenty of time to think about the history of the neighborhood and it's built environment.
 Particularly when it comes to the highway.